kindlerprince/GoRaahi/README.md

 # Web Integrated Transport Support System
->read the the report file to get the clarity about the software
+>Read the the Report.pdf file to get the clarity about the software
-it requires the multinode hadoop cluster and spark with hdfs properly configured to
+It requires the multinode hadoop cluster and spark with hdfs properly configured to
 > Also set the evironment variables in bashrc file properly
 **The user name of all the cluster must be same** _but hostnames are different_